Beasts of the Southern Wild

 Overall comments and recommendations

-|Children under 15
+|Children under 12

-||Not recommended due to disturbing scenes and themes.
+||Not suitable due to disturbing scenes and themes.

 About the movie

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.